5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 The Bear Crawl is a functional movement that works your entire body – core, shoulders, arms and legs – and is low impact and can be done with the Kayezen VECTOR.

 The Bear Crawl is a great movement for overall body strength and stability.
 Starting from the correct starting position is crucial to maintain proper form and alignment before executing movements.
-Although it may seem simple it becomes challenging when you add resistance with the VECTOR system.
-The resistance helps build upper body and core strength without putting stress on the joints.
+Bear Crawl is a complex activity and becomes more challenging when you add resistance with the VECTOR system.
+The resistance helps build upper full body strength without putting unwanted stress on the joints.

 What To Do: